osate/osate2/core/org.osate.help/html/plugins/latency.md

 the latency analysis interprets this as if the deadline is not set.

-**Preference note**: The preference setting lets the user choose between using maximum execution time and deadline as the worst-case latency contribution.
+**Preference note**: The preference setting lets the user choose between using maximum execution time and deadline as the worst-case processing latency contribution.

 Mid-frame and Frame-delayed Communication